Full-Stack-HQ/fullstackhq.io/src/posts/the-no-tears-cypress-setup.md

 };
 ```
 I am using the spread operator to expand both the config that gets passed in and our custom config so that I end up with all of the config variables that were passed into the tests as well as those in our custom config.
 This means we preserve variables such as `TARGET_ENV` which we pass in from outside the tests.

+To run the tests and pass in the `TARGET_ENV` variable run our earlier created npm script like this: `npm run cypress:open -- -e TARGET_ENV=prod`.

 ### Custom Commands
 Another aspect of Cypress that further enhances the developer experience and the reusability of tests is the ability to add custom commands.
 This is especially useful for functionalities like log in or interacting with a common element across your application.
 Luckily, Cypress makes it extremely easy to add custom commands.